derekprovance/budgeting-toolkit-cli/README.md

    npm install
    ```

-3. Copy the `.env.example` file and configure your environment:
+3. Configure your environment:
    ```bash
    cp .env.example .env
    ```

-## Environment Configuration
+## Configuration

-The CLI uses environment variables for configuration.
+### Environment Setup

 Create a `.env` file in the project root with the following variables:

-### Environment Variables

 ```bash
 # Firefly III Configuration